DillClaw Resolver (Published Specification)

 | Cache poisoning | TTLs enforced strictly.
 Cached records include the DNSO signature, verified at scoring time regardless of cache source. |

-| Resolver impersonation | Resolvers should be identified by DNS + TLS.
-In v0.2, a resolver identity certificate model will be defined. |
+| Resolver impersonation | Resolvers SHOULD be identified by DNS + TLS.
+A resolver identity certificate model is anticipated in a future revision; see Appendix A. |

 | Stale trust signals | Stale responses are disclosed explicitly.
-Agents may reject stale results by policy.
+Agents MAY reject stale results by policy.
 Trust score does not degrade on staleness alone. |

 | Query enumeration | Wildcard queries return a maximum of 200 results.
-Rate limiting is recommended at the resolver deployment level. |
+Production deployments SHOULD enforce per-IP or per-token rate limits on wildcard and batch queries. |

 11.2 What DillClaw Does Not Secure